 No one on campus spends more time with and knows Cadets better than their TAC Officer.
 For that reason, the Cadet’s TAC officer is the first point of contact for all parents who may have questions about their Cadet’s living situation, academic progress, discipline record, emergencies or other Cadet Life issues.
 The relationship between the TAC Officer and his Cadets’ parents forms an essential partnership that enables their Cadet to succeed.

 TAC Officers meet regularly with their Cadets’ teachers, counselors as well as administrators, based the individual needs of each Cadet assigned to him.

 How the COVID pandemic has affected TAC Officers’ role

 TAC Officers are spending even more time with their Cadets due to the pandemic for both remote and in-person learning situations where more communications with Cadets and their parents are necessary.
 Since varsity sports competitions with schools has been embargoed during the pandemic, TAC Officers have increased physical training activities with Cadet sports team members as well as other Cadets.

 The Army and Navy Academy believes greatness lies in every boy.
 But first they need to believe in themselves.
 Every day, we listen, challenge, and encourage boys to imagine and accomplish their goals.
 We know that when we believe in a boy and nurture his best aspirations, he’ll discover his best self.

-“We work to instill in every boy who comes here the belief he can achieve or exceed any goal he sets for himself,” said retired Army Maj.
-Gen. Arthur Bartell, the Academy’s president.
+“We work to instill in every boy who comes here the belief he can achieve or exceed any goal he sets for himself,” says retired Army Major General Arthur Bartell, the Academy’s President Emeritus.
 “But first he has to learn to believe in himself through learning self-confidence, self-discipline, resilience, independence, goal-setting, time management as well as personal character values.
 Along with our teachers and counselors, our TAC Officers play a key role in equipping each Cadet with those characteristics he will need to succeed as an adult.”